GatorSense/hsi_toolkit_py/signature_detectors/README.md

-Suite of anomaly detectors to be implemented:
-- ha_detector: Hybrid Abundance Detector, unmix using background endmembers as well as using background and target endmembers, model proportions with a Gaussian mixture, compute pixel-wise likelihood ratios x- hs_detector: Hybrid Subpixel Detector x- hsa_detector: Hybrid Structured/Abundance Detector
-- hua_detector: Hybrid Unstructured Abundance Detector
-x- hud_detector: Hybrid Unstructured Detector (Broadwater and Chellappa's method)
+Suite of anomaly detectors to be implemented: x- hs_detector: Hybrid Subpixel Detector x- hsa_detector: Hybrid Structured/Abundance Detector x- hud_detector: Hybrid Unstructured Detector (Broadwater and Chellappa's method)

 <!-- Anomaly detectors can also be run in *Segmented* mode using segmented.m utility.